M'KIS Admissions Process: Frequently Asked Questions

 The M'KIS school year is August through June.
 Semester one runs August through December and semester two starts in January and concludes in June.
 In addition to observing various public holidays throughout the year, we have a week-long break in October, three weeks during December/January, and a week in March/April.

-Our uniform consists of a school shirt with the school logo and black shorts.
+Our uniform consists of a polo shirt with the school logo and black shorts.
 Below is a list of the colors worn by our students:

 The vast majority of our students wear knee length shorts and a few choose to wear a skort.
 Upon request, students can special order trousers from the school store.